Stay cool in bed this summer.

 Not the song by the Bangles, but an ancient cure for problems sleeping in hot weather.
 As explained on WikiHow: wet a sheet or bath towel that is large enough to cover you with cool or cold water, and wring it or run it through the spin cycle on a washing machine until the sheet is quite damp but not dripping wet.
 Place a dry towel or sheet on your bed underneath your body and use the wet sheet as your blanket.
 The damp blanket will keep you cool.

 6. Dive under a summer duvet

-Using a summer weight duvet (we sell one of 4.5 tog) will ensure your covers feel super light even on the hottest night.
-Because ours is filled with all natural goose feather and down, it feels cool, soft and absorbs moisture, helping cool down your body.
-If you really can’t bear a duvet, a linen sheet will work - the fabric again making sure the moisture you generate whilst in bed is whisked away, cooling you down.
+Using a summer weight duvet will ensure your covers feel super light even on the hottest night.
+Because ours is filled with all natural goose feather and down, it feels cool, soft and absorbs moisture, helping stay cool in bed.
+If you really can’t bear a duvet, a linen sheet will work – the fabric again making sure the moisture you generate whilst in bed is whisked away, cooling you down.

 Other simple measures for keeping cooler include closing curtains and blinds during the day to lower the temperature in your bedroom.
 And if you have one, a fan placed in a corner of your bedroom with the door open will circulate air and make it all a bit more bearable in your bedroom whilst you are sleeping.